|

 registered a minority of their runners, which highlights their

-of ARC affiliation can be enjoyed without such concerns and,
+benefits of ARC affiliation can be enjoyed without such concerns

 A.

-ARC permitted races will not charge unattached fees to members of
+races charge unattached race fees to members of UK Athletics

 A.